Push API tutorials

 -

-Content - Push documents to sources - Custom - Allow (on your new source)
+Content - Push items to sources - Custom - Allow (only on your new source)

 -